s3rius/FastAPI-template/README.md

 - rabbitmq support;
 - different CI\CD;
 - Kubernetes config generation;
-- Demo routers and models;
+- Demo routers and models (This helps you to see how project is structured);
-- Pre-commit integrations;
+- Pre-commit integration;
-- Generated tests;
+- Generated tests with almost 90% coverage;
-- Tests for the generator itself.
+- Tests for the generator itself;
+- Prometheus integration;
+- Sentry integration;
+- Opentelemetry integration.

 This project can handle arguments passed through command line.